solid-contrib/conformance-test-harness/README.md

 * creates Authorization headers with these tokens
 * creates any test resources required for the test
 * adds ACLs if needed
-* provides a link to the container created for the test to be used in teardown

 Javascript function setup (see wac-allow tests):
 * the setup feature contains a function used to set up the clients and a test resource - this is shared across all